dastron/storage-cluster/README.md

 *   **Borrow Storage:** Arrange to utilize storage allocated to another member, with mutual agreement.

 For Example:
-> **Storage Contribution Formula:** The calculation is straightforward - take the maximum amount of data you wish to store and multiply it by 2.5.
+> **Storage Contribution Formula:** The calculation is straightforward - take the maximum amount of data you wish to store and multiply it by 3.
 This represents the raw storage you need to provide, borrow, or donate.
 >
-> *Example:* If a member provides 25TB of raw storage, they would be allocated a maximum bucket size of 10TB.
+> *Example:* If a member provides 30TB of raw storage, they would be allocated a maximum bucket size of 10TB.
 >
 > *Rationale:* When data is stored on the network, it is replicated so that there are two copies distributed.
 In the event of a node failure, data will be automatically re-replicated to maintain redundancy while the cluster undergoes repair.
 This approach ensures your data remains protected during failure scenarios, and includes overhead so that none of the nodes are ever 100% full.

-### Public Allocation
+### Public Ledger and Accountability

-A public ledger will be maintained to track each member's contributions.
+A public ledger will be maintained to track each member's contributions (storage or financial).
 Their allocated storage usage will be visible on the bucket size limits.

 *   **Storage Allocation:** Members will be allocated storage based on their contributions.
 *   **Exceeding Allocation:** If a member using more storage than their allocated amount will have their API access keys switched to read-only mode.